MechanicalRabbit/DataKnots.jl/doc/src/knots.md

     2 │  2.65 │
     =#

+`DataKnot` objects provide alternative output modes.
+For example, we can visualize the shape of a `DataKnot` as a tree.

+    show(chicago, as=:shape)
+    #=>
+    1-element DataKnot:
+      #               1:1
+      └╴employee      0:N
+        ├╴name        String
+        ├╴department  String
+        ├╴position    String
+        ├╴salary      Union{Missing, Int64}
+        └╴rate        Union{Missing, Float64}
+    =#

 ### Exporting via Table.jl Interface

 When a knot has a tabular form, it can be exported via `Tables.jl`.